QuantMM/Kernel_ERA/README.md

 LAMBDA_GRID <- 10^seq(-4, 3, by = 1)
 ```

-The very small value (\lambda=10^{-5}) was excluded after preliminary checks repeatedly identified it as part of a pathological small-(\lambda), small-(\sigma) interpolation region.
+The very small value $\lambda=10^{-5}$ was excluded after preliminary checks repeatedly identified it as part of a pathological small-$\lambda$, small-$\sigma$ interpolation region.
 Smaller bandwidth values are otherwise retained so that finite-sample instability in difficult conditions can be observed and reported.

 ### 6. Spectral solver